Why it matters

 The exclusions aim to support the transition to a circular economy by ensuring that necessary waste processing and recycling activities involving thermal treatment can continue to lawfully operate throughout NSW after the Draft Regulation becomes law.

-All energy from waste proposals are still required to comply with environmental and planning laws, including the Energy from Waste Policy Statement (PDF 400KB)).
+All energy from waste proposals are still required to comply with environmental and planning laws.

 Informing energy from waste regulation